UnSplit: Data-Oblivious Model Inversion, Model Stealing, and Label Inference Attacks Against Split Learning: Background and Related Work

-To accommodate multiple clients around the settings described above, a turn-based training procedure is employed in which the clients take turns training with the server.
-Before a client starts its turn, it updates is weights with that of the most recently trained client.
+Multiple clients can participate in SplitNN by following a turn-based training procedure.
+Before a client starts its turn, it updates its weights with that of the most recently trained client.
 This can be achieved either through a central server, or in a peer-to-peer basis between the clients.
-In the present work, we focus on the two-part setup with a single client and a server, although the attacks can be employed in a setting with multiple clients as well.

-As described earlier, the ability of SplitNN to maintain clients' input privacy relies on the assumption that original inputs cannot be recovered from the smashed data.
-If such an attack is possible under a reasonable threat model, then additional security measures would be required to fulfill the privacy guarantees of SplitNN.